Healthcare organizations are uniquely positioned to deliver quality healthcare employment experiences to Gen Z

 This shouldn’t suggest that Gen Z will flock en masse to healthcare roles.
-They have real fears about their future in the workforce, ones that could become serious liabilities for health systems that want to hire them.
+They have real fears about their future in the workforce that could become serious liabilities for health systems that want to hire them.

 Foremost among these fears is a general sense of declining opportunities.
-Cooling rates of economic growth and the rise of automation leaves these youngsters feeling uneasy about their professional futures.
+Cooling rates of economic growth and the rise of automation leave them feeling uneasy about their professional futures.

 Seventy-seven percent of Gen Z respondents believe that they’ll have to work “much harder than previous generations” to have a satisfying career.
 Reflecting that fearfulness, 69% would rather have a steady job than one they’re passionate about.

-Such large-scale pessimism aside, Gen Z also worries about interacting with their colleagues: 45% of Gen Z believes that working with the baby boomer generation will be “very or somewhat difficult.”
-They worry that boomers will perceive them as “kids” and not take their ideas seriously.
+Such large-scale pessimism aside, Gen Z also worries about interacting with their colleagues: 45% of Gen Z believe that working with the baby boomer generation will be “very or somewhat difficult.”
+They worry that boomers will not take their ideas seriously.